 Ask: Will the coach assigned to my apprentice be employed by you?
 Will they be the same coach for the full duration of the programme?
 What's your coach turnover rate?

-What’s your End-Point Assessment (EPA) pass-first-time rate for this standard?
+What's your End-Point Assessment pass-first-time rate?

 EPA is the independent assessment that determines whether your apprentice has met the standard.
 Pass-first-time rate is a strong indicator of provider quality: a provider whose apprentices regularly need re-sits is either teaching to the wrong target or not preparing learners thoroughly.